Greenbelt (shopping mall): Greenbelt 5

 Greenbelt 5 is the largest wing, divided into 2 sections: Phase 1 and Phase 2.
 Phase 1 has 3 retail levels, houses boutiques of Filipino designers, luxury boutiques, art galleries, and restaurants.
 Phase 2, with 5 levels of retail space, one underground and four over ground, features the high-end department store Adora, entertainment facilities, luxury boutiques and restaurants.
 Phase 2's underground level connects to Greenbelt Drive beneath Greenbelt Park.
 The garden facing side of Greenbelt 5's ground level is lined with sit in restaurants with al fresco seats.
 Both phases are connected through an elevated atrium that is used for events.

+The design of Greenbelt 5's façade facing Greenbelt Park was inspired by a fabric woven by the T'boli people.

 Restaurants

-Restaurants are located in Greenbelt 3 and 5, as well as in Greenbelt 2 prior to its ongoing renovations from 2024 to 2026, known for their sit-down dining options.
-Greenbelt 1 concentrated more on fast food until its closure in 2024.
+Restaurants are located in Greenbelt 3 and 5, as well as in Greenbelt 2 until its ground-level dining spaces were closed for renovations in 2024, while Greenbelt 1 concentrated more on fast food until it closed in 2024.
 The complex is also home to a colony of well-fed cats who lounge around walkways and in unoccupied al fresco cafe seats.